Charles E W Bean, Diaries, AWM38 3DRL 606/43/1 - April - May 1916 - Part 5

 The trenches were quite dark,

-our occasional every here and there a sleeping figure looking
+our occasional every here & there a steady figure looking

 over half an our to get